cepdnaclk/e18-3yp-Health-Watch-with-Emergency-Detection/README.md

 When you can keep track of heart rate you can get a better idea about your fitness, heart health and emotional health as well.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

+# _What is blood oxygen level_

+The blood oxygen level is the parameter of how much oxygen is carrying by the red blood cells.
+Mostly it is not necessary to measure this value in children and even in adults.
+This is only monitored when someone is showing symptoms like shortness in breath and chest pain.
+Specially for people with chronic health complications like heart diseases, monitoring oxygen level in blood can be really beneficial in case of understanding how the treatments are working and required changes in the medications.

 ### Enable GitHub Pages